nummacway/gb300/README.md

 * `World Series Baseball.zmd`
 * `Wu Kong Wai Zhuan.zmd`

+#### SEGA PICO

+The SEGA PICO is technically identical to the Mega Drive.
+It looks like a children's laptop, but you place the book-shaped cartridges ("storyware") where you would expect a screen (you use composite video to connect the PICO to a TV).
+As this is simply the Mega Drive, the GB300 can run SEGA PICO ~~games~~ software.
+No PICO storybook ROMs ship with the console though.

+Even current versions of PicoDrive do not support its successor, the SEGA Advanced Pico Beena.

 #### SEGA Master System

 Only MD is advertised and there are no SMS games included.
 The device will still play them if you add them yourself.
 The button assignments are strange, though:
 * SMS Button 1 is called B by the GB300 and defaults to B.
 * SMS Button 2 is called C by the GB300 and defaults to R.
 * The pause key that is located on the SMS physical console (not on the gamepad) is on Start.

 #### SEGA Game Gear